 Undergraduate engineering curricula are often designed with FE exam requirements in mind.
 Students seeking licensure can usually find this information by searching online or by contacting the program director.

 A professional engineering (PE) license is a voluntary, but valuable credential.
 Professional engineers typically enjoy higher earnings and advancement potential than non-credentialed peers.
-They are able to complete a wider range of tasks such as managing major projects, mentoring EIT and EIs, practicing independently, and serving the public directly.
+They can complete a wider range of tasks such as managing major projects, mentoring EIT and EIs, practicing independently, and serving the public directly.

 Engineers must meet the following criteria to become licensed professional engineers:

-This exam is designed for engineers who have gained a minimum of four years post-graduate work experience.
-NCEES offers the PE exam in 17 different concentrations including the following:
+This exam is designed for engineers who have gained a minimum of four years of post-graduate work experience.
+NCEES offers the PE exam in 16 different concentrations including the following:

 Engineers can prepare for the exam by reviewing PE exam specifications and studying the reference materials and supplied guide.
 Students are also encouraged to familiarize themselves with their state licensing board’s registration procedures before registering for a PE exam.